 Syncing subtitles with the use of Amara editor is easy, but includes a few fine points that may make it a bit challenging for novice users.
 We strongly recommend you to take a few minutes and get familiar with the sections below and watch these short video guides if you are starting out: Watch How to Caption and Translate Video on Amara.

 The recommended way to sync subtitles is to do it in two passes.
-During the first pass, you need just to roughly set start and end times for each subtitles without caring too much about positioning them precisely.
-After all the subtitles in the set have become timed, you can make a second pass through the video and fine-tune the timing where necessary.
+During the first pass, you need just to roughly set start and end times for each subtitle without caring too much about positioning them precisely.
+After all the subtitles in the set have become timed, you can make a second pass through the video and adjust the timing where necessary.

 Important: the editor behaves differently depending on whether you are going through untimed text (pass 1) or reviewing and editing timed subtitles (pass 2)!
 We'll consider these differences below.